-Upon the delivery of the Bonds and the Notes, the purchasers will be furnished with the following:
+Upon the delivery of the Series A Bonds and the Notes, the Underwriter will be furnished with the following:

-- 1. Signature and No Litigation Certificates, signed by the Town Manager and the Finance Director stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Bonds and the Notes or the levy or collection of taxes to pay them; - 2.
-A certificate on behalf of the Town, signed by the Town Manager and the Finance Director which will be dated the date of delivery and attached to a signed copy of the Official Statement, certifying that to the best of said officials' knowledge and belief, at the date that bids on the Bonds and the Notes were accepted, the descriptions and statements in the Official Statement relating to the Town of Groton and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact or omit to state a material fact, necessary to make the statements therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement;
+- 1. Signature and No Litigation Certificates, signed by the Town Manager and the Director of Finance stating that at the time of delivery no litigation is pending or threatened affecting the validity of the Series A Bonds and the Notes or the levy or collection of taxes to pay them; - 2.
+A certificate on behalf of the Town, signed by the Town Manager and the Director of Finance which will be dated the date of delivery and attached to a signed copy of the Official Statement, certifying that to the best of said officials' knowledge and belief, as of the date of the Purchase Contracts, the descriptions and statements in the Official Statement relating to the Town of Groton and its finances were true and correct in all material respects and did not contain any untrue statement of a material fact or omit to state a material fact, necessary to make the statements therein, in light of the circumstances under which they were made, not misleading, and that there has been no material adverse change in the financial condition of the Town from that set forth in or contemplated by the Official Statement;

-- 3. Receipts for the purchase prices of the Bonds and the Notes; - 4.
-Approving opinions of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut substantially in the form set forth in Appendices B and C; - 5.
-Executed Continuing Disclosure Agreements for the Bonds and the Notes in substantially the form attached hereto as Appendices D and E; - 6.
-Within seven business days after the award, the Town will furnish the purchasers of the Bonds and the Notes with a reasonable number of copies of the Official Statement as prepared by the Town.
+- 3. Receipts for the purchase prices of the Series A Bonds and the Notes; - 4.
+Approving opinions of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut substantially in the forms set forth in Appendices B and C; - 5.
+Executed Continuing Disclosure Agreements for the Series A Bonds and the Notes in substantially the forms attached hereto as Appendices D and E; - 6.
+Any other documents required by the Purchase Contracts; - 7.
+Within seven business days of the execution of the Purchase Contracts, the Town will furnish the Underwriter with a reasonable number of copies of the Official Statement as prepared by the Town.